Ruth Winifred Howard

 Ruth Winifred Howard (March 25, 1900 – February 12, 1997) was an American psychologist.
 She is best known for her psychological work concerning students with special needs at Children's Provident Hospital School.
-She is one of the first African American women to earn a Ph.D. in Psychology.
+She is the first African American women to earn a Ph.D. in Psychology.
 Howard was an active participant in the American Psychological Association, the International Council of Women Psychologists, the American Association of University Women, the National Association of College Women (an African American-based group), and the Women's International League for Peace and Freedom.
 She also received instruction from Florence Goodenough.

 Early life

 Ruth Winifred Howard was born on March 25, 1900, in Washington D.C., to Reverend William J. Howard and Alverda Brown Howard.
 She was the youngest of 8 children.
 As a child, she enjoyed reading and aspired to be a librarian.
 Howard's mother strongly encouraged her reading habit.
 She considered her father's active work in the community as one of the main sources of her passion to help other people and as what influenced her work with disabled children.
 In 1916, she graduated from the historic M Street High school, now known as Dunbar High School.